 Otherwise, you can continue to read this blog to get a full overview of SOCs, and understand every nuance of the current market and the various advantages it brings with it.
 Let’s start by understanding the term.

 What is an SOC container?

 SOC stands for Shipper Owned Container.
-As the name suggests, these containers are owned by a shipper in need of moving cargo over long distances.
+These are metal shipping containers, usually owned by an individual or business and are used for long distance cargo shipping.
 Simply put, a container is considered an “SOC” when the Beneficial Cargo Owner (BCO), freight forwarder, or NVOCC organizes their own container.
 They then hire a carrier and usually several other parties to transport their goods.
 Instead of using a container liner’s assets, you “bring your own box”.
 From there, you can book a slot on the vessel with the carrier.

 - Didn’t deal with SOCs